ganbarodigital/css-ishi/docs/typography/text.md

 ### Leading Paragraph

-Use `<p class="leader">` to bring added emphasis to the opening paragraph of your content.
+Use `<p class="p--leader">` to bring added emphasis to the opening paragraph of your content.

 <div class="code-example">
     <header>